prestonharberts/bib/Bible/lam3.md

 > From the deepest pit.
 ###### 56
 > You heard my plea:
->  “ Do not close your ears to my cry for relief!”
+> “Do not close your ears to my cry for relief!”
 ###### 57
 > You came near on the day I called to you;
 > You said, “Do not fear!”